Derby County F.C. Women: 2020/21

 The club once again bid for a position in the FA Women's Championship but missed out on a place.
-As a club we were open in our disappointment at the FA re-opening what had been a very clearly communicated process, and allowing late submissions which resulted in Sunderland being taken up, but delighted that the FA advised that our application was fully compliant across all areas.
+As a club Derby were open in their disappointment at the FA re-opening what had been a very clearly communicated process and allowing late submissions, which resulted in Sunderland being taken up, but the club were still delighted that the FA advised that their application was fully compliant across all areas.
 This therefore appears to put the club in a strong position going forwards.

 The 2020–21 campaign was cut short for the second season in a row due to the COVID-19 Pandemic with only the Women's FA Cup continuing.
 A solid 6–0 win over Loughborough Foxes and a 4–1 win at West Brom Women safely moved the Ewe Rams into the fourth round where they narrowly went down 3–2 to fellow National League Northern side Huddersfield Town Women to end their 2020–21 campaign.

 The academy season was once again interrupted but strong performances across all age groups saw a feeling of further development.
 During the off-season, the club was once again able to hold its Annual Development days ahead of the upcoming season.

 The biggest news across the club during saw the culmination of its long process to have a ground they could call home as the club become a formal partner in the CIC at Mickleover FC and one of very few clubs in the UK, owning their own ground.
 The ground was re-developed ahead of the 2021–22 season with a brand new 3G pitch, whilst the stand was also given an upgrade.

 Colours and badge

-The playing colours of Derby County FC Women are identical to those of parent club Derby County F.C. – The club crest is a mirror of the main club's albeit with the wording Derby County Football Club Women underneath.
+The playing colours of Derby County FC Women are identical to those of parent club Derby County F.C. – The club crest is a mirror of the main club's.

 Stadium

-The Don Amott LG Arena, home of Mickleover Sports FC and based at Station Road, Mickleover, Derby, DE3 9FE which has a capacity of 4,000 people.
+The Don Amott Arena, home of Mickleover Sports FC and based at Station Road, Mickleover, Derby, DE3 9FE which has a capacity of 4,000 people.